WorldWideTelescope/worldwidetelescope.github.io/events/2021/aas238-webdataviz.md

 [s1]: https://www.abstractsonline.com/pp8/#!/9363/session/195
 [s2]: https://www.abstractsonline.com/pp8/#!/9363/session/84

+The official AAS238 Slack has a channel for this meeting, which is the recommended venue for questions and side-channel discussion:

+- `#splinter_astronomical_data_visualization_in_the_age_of_science_platforms_i`
+- There is also a separate `#..._ii` channel for the second session, but we encourage people to use the first channel only to keep the conversation all in the same place.

 Questions?
-Contact
-the organizer, Peter K. G. Williams, at <pwilliams@cfa.harvard.edu>.
+Contact the organizer, Peter K. G. Williams, at
+<pwilliams@cfa.harvard.edu>.

 ## Sign-In